fredMilloh/TravelTools/README.md

 ----------------------------------------------------------------------------------------

-création d'une application, dans le cadre d'un projet d'étude.

-application coded from scratch, as part of a study project.
+This application was realized from a specification, within the framework of a study project.